Oreo Cheesecake Brownies

 Step 5: Cool Fully Before Cutting

-Remove the brownies from the oven and place on a wire rack to cool.
+Remove the brownies from the oven and place them on a wire rack to cool.
 It’s important that you let the brownies cool fully before cutting them.

 You can accelerate the cooling process by popping the pan in the freezer for about an hour.
 I like these best chilled and straight out of the fridge!